 Answer: No. The computerized degree audit is a helpful advising tool, but it has programming limitations that occasionally create problems for individual students.
 Official graduation audits are conducted in the registrar’s office upon filing for graduation.
 This is stated on the degree audit.
 Questions regarding the degree audit should be addressed to Jim Donathan in Academic Advising.
 When in doubt, always contact either Academic Advising or the Registrar’s Office.

-18. I’m studying abroad or with Elon in LA this semester.
+18. I'm participating in Global Engagement (Study Abroad or Study USA) this semester.
 How do I preregister for my

 Information from the Global Education Center (GEC):

 1. Students who are currently on a Study Abroad or Study USA semester program will be granted access in OnTrack by the Office of the University Registrar.
-Academic Advisors need not “toggle” advisees who are abroad or in LA for the semester.
+Academic Advisors need not “toggle” advisees who are abroad or on Study USA programs for the semester.

-2. Students studying at Elon Center programs abroad in Florence and San José, and Elon in LA, are enrolled in Elon catalogue courses which show up on their degree audits.
+2. Students studying at Elon Center programs abroad in Florence and Study USA are enrolled in Elon catalogue courses which show up on their degree audits.

-3. Students at the Elon Center in London are not registered for specific courses at Elon (except for the GST seminar taught by the Elon faculty).
+3. Students at the Elon Center in London and San Jose are not registered for specific courses at Elon (except for the GST seminar taught by the Elon faculty).
 Students on Elon affiliate and exchange programs, and students on non-Elon programs, are not registered for specific courses at Elon.
 The courses for these will post after they return to campus.
 Course equivalencies for the courses they are taking were determined prior to departure and the students’ should have a copy of the completed and signed Course Request Form available to them in their Elon Abroad on-line application.
 If a student on one of these programs is enrolled in a prerequisite course for one of their summer/fall classes, the student will simply need to follow the email instructions sent to the student, by the GEC, two weeks prior to registration.